mintii/phase-0/week-4/nums-letters.md

 ## What are strings?
 Why and when would you use them?

-Strings are groups of letters in Ruby.
+Strings are groups of characters in Ruby.
 You always know what is a string beause you see it wrapped around single  ` ' ' `or double quotes ` " " `.

 You can use them for getting a user input or for storing word lists in an array.
 There are many uses!